-For the most part we are lead to believe that narcissists are either totally lacking in any empathetic skills, and often are attracted to people with empathy, I shall explain a little more about the different types of empathy, why some narcissists might have a negative form of empathy, to hopefully give you more understanding on the empathetic levels of the narcissist you might have been or you are dealing within your life.
-Now when it comes to a narcissist psychopath they have zero healthy, positive, good empathy according to research and these are the most dangerous, as it’s no longer a case of they are single-minded and it’s all about them, it’s a case of they simply don’t have the ability to care for other humans wants, needs or feelings in any way, shape or form, these are not only negative, toxic people, they are dangerous.
+For the most part, we are lead to believe that narcissists totally lack any empathetic skills.
+Who are often are attracted to people with empathy, which they are as they can guilt-trip those with empathy, so the narcissist has more control over them, which is what most narcissistic people are after, control.
+Through Love or fear, they want to control.
+There are different types of empathy, which is why some narcissists might have a negative form of empathy.
+Now when it comes to narcissistic psychopaths, they have zero healthy, zero positive, good empathy, according to research.
+These are the most dangerous, as it’s no longer a case that they are single-minded.
+It’s all about them.
+It’s a case of they simply don’t have the ability to care for other humans, wants, needs, or feelings in any way, shape or form.
+These are not only negative, toxic people, but they are also dangerous.

 Empathy is what humans have that makes them able to connect and relate to another human, to understand and accept other people’s hopes, feelings, dreams, wishes, sadness and joy.
 Whatever another could be feelings, to be able to sympathise with them, or feel joy with them.
-To feel how someone else feels within that moment however long that moment is.
-People without empathy can not truly connect with others, communicate on a deeper level with others, can not truly love and care for others as they can not relate to how others feel.
+To feel how someone else could feel within that moment, however long that moment is.
+People without empathy can not truly connect with others, communicate on a deeper level with others, can not genuinely love and care for others as they can not relate to how others feel.
 Those without healthy empathy only care about their own needs.

 The three types of empathy that humans can have are.